vanshaj1/OOPD-Assignment-3/README.md

 # asserts
 * asserts are used to ensure that user inputs are valid
-* if any negative value given by user such type of asserts are used
+* if any value less than zero given by user then program will be aborted

 # exception handling
 * to ensure that the options chosen by the user do not create undefined situations.
-* if user give the key that is not present such type of exceptions are handled
+* if user give the key that is not present then `NodeNotFound` custom exception will be used to handle this
+* Also used at proper places like while calling insert function and delete function and others

 # for building file
    * g++ -g Solution.cpp